 Launch Your Career

 The Department of Urban Planning and Spatial Analysis hosts professional development panel discussions for students.
 Each panel feature practice leaders who will describe their career path and introduce students to career opportunities.

 Urban Data Lab uses computational data science and spatial analysis to explore urban transportation patterns around the world, critically interrogate how big data reshapes housing affordability, and leverage technology platforms for more just, collaborative city planning.

 METRANS’ mission is to solve transportation problems of large metropolitan regions through interdisciplinary research, education and outreach.
 With three key objectives – to foster independent, high quality research to solve the nation’s transportation problems; train the next generation transportation workforce; and disseminate information, best practices, and technology to the professional community – this partnership between USC and CSULB brings together two large urban universities with complementary strengths.

 The Population Dynamics Research Group uncovers demographic trends that drive major changes in society, providing insights that lead to effective policies.
-These population patterns underlie areas as diverse as housing, immigration, education, health, labor, transportation, the environment, and urban growth.
+These population patterns underlie areas like immigration, education, the environment, and urban growth.
 The Popdynamics team monitors the future using the decennial U.S. Census, the American Community Survey, and our own carefully crafted Demographic Futures projections which incorporate layers of demographic analysis and include greater detail than the census provides.